(Full time) 2021 start

 Assessment

-Methods of assessment during the foundation year reflect those that you will find later in your degree in order to ensure that you are well prepared for continuing study.
-Assessment is a key way of enabling students to learn by doing and feedback from tutors supports this process.
+Methods of assessment during the foundation year reflect those that you'll find later in your degree to ensure that you’re well prepared for continuing study.
+Assessment is a key way of enabling you to learn by doing and feedback from tutors supports this process.

 Entry requirements